-Bushucker trail heals community and bay shows an uplifting story of community, local government, Yawuru Rangers and a community group working together to spruce up a neglected walkway and stormwater drain.
+Bushtucker trail heals community and bay shows an uplifting story of community, local government, Yawuru Rangers and a community group working together to spruce up a neglected walkway and stormwater drain.
 With everyone pitching in, the McMahon walkway in Broome has been cleared of litter, prickles, weeds and garden waste and a bushtucker trail planted – restoring habitat and community pride in a popular recreational area.
-Thank you State NRM for funding this worthy project.
+Thank you State NRM with support from Royalties from Regions for funding this worthy project.

 Life in the long mud With a major ‘benthic’ expedition on Roebuck Bay and Eighty Mile Beach in 2016, the film shows the importance of the remarkable invertebrates that live in the lmudflats of the two Ramsar listed wetlands.
 The information is informing the management of these valuable wetlands for migratory shorebirds, as they come under growing pressure from human interference on the East Asian Australasian Flyway.
 Thank you Paul Bell for making the film and State NRM through Royalties for Regions for the funding.